camp9ucsb/conference/local.md

 Hilton Garden Inn Goleta,
 Courtyard by Marriot Goleta

-## Food and Drink
+## 🌯 ☕ Food and Drink
 Fan favorites include...

-campus: Coral Tree Café, Buchannan coffee cart, the Arbor
+Campus: Coral Tree Café, Buchannan coffee cart, the Arbor

-in Isla Vista: Freebirds, Poke Theory SB, Woodstock's, Cajé, Spudnuts Donuts
+In Isla Vista: Freebirds, Poke Theory SB, Woodstock's, Spudnuts Donuts, Cajé (Coffee)

-in/near Camino Real Marketplace: Lilly's Tacos, Jane at the Marketplace, Janine's, Cajun Kitchen, SB Fish Market-Goleta, Phamous Cafe, Draughtsmen Aleworks, Slodoco Donuts (open 24 hours!)
+In/near Camino Real Marketplace: Lilly's Tacos, Jane at the Marketplace, Janine's, Cajun Kitchen, SB Fish Market-Goleta, Phamous Cafe, Draughtsmen Aleworks, Slodoco Donuts (open 24 hours!)

-## Things to Do
+## 🏖️ Things to Do
-Tidepooling / plover watching at Coal Oil Point beach
+Tidepooling / plover watching at Coal Oil Point beach or Campus Point beach

 AD\&A Art Museum

 Glass Box Gallery at UCSB

-Pet the goats and chickens at Stow House on Sundays from 11-2.
+Pet the goats and chickens at Stow House on Sundays from 11-2

-Goleta Farmers' Market at Camino Real Marketplace on Sundays from 10-2.
+Goleta Farmers' Market at Camino Real Marketplace on Sundays from 10-2